 The following policies are implemented by the partnering clinical agencies.
-All students in the Nursing Department must submit all requirement health information to the college prior to entering the first nursing course unless an extension is granted by the Department Head.
+All students in the Nursing Department must submit all required health information to Viewpoint prior to entering the first nursing clinical course.
 Entry into clinical areas will not be allowed until the following requirements are met by the due date provided:

-- Filled out Current Medications Form - Proof of MMR series (2 vaccines) or positive titers - Proof of Varicella series (2 vaccines) or positive titer - Proof of Hepatitis B series (2-3 vaccines) and proof of positive Hep B Surface\ Antibody Titer (or filled out OSHA Hep B Declination Form) - 2-step PPD (1-step must be repeated yearly) or Quantiferon - Proof of Tdap vaccine within the last 10 years - Proof COVID-19 Vaccination - Current American Heart Association Basic Life Support (BLS) for Healthcare Providers Certification (must be recertified every two years) - Proof of current season Influenza vaccine (must be repeated yearly) - Filled out Physical Examination Form - Drug Screen Results - Background check results (may need to be updated annually) - Signed Code of Conduct Form - Signed Student Release Form - Completed HIPAA & Bloodborne Pathogen Training
+- Filled out Current Medications Form - Proof of MMR series (2 vaccines) or positive titers - Proof of Varicella series (2 vaccines) or positive titer - Proof of Hepatitis B series (2-3 vaccines) and proof of positive Hep B Surface\ Antibody Titer (or filled out OSHA Hep B Declination Form) - 2-step PPD (1-step must be repeated yearly) or Quantiferon - Proof of Tdap vaccine within the last 10 years - Proof COVID-19 Vaccination - Current American Heart Association Basic Life Support (BLS) for Healthcare Providers Certification (must be recertified every two years) - Proof of current season Influenza vaccine (must be repeated yearly) - Filled out Physical Examination Form

-\ Completion of the entire hepatitis vaccine series is preferred prior to beginning the clinical sequence.
+- Drug Screen Results - Background check results (may need to be updated annually) - Signed Code of Conduct Form - Signed Student Release Form - Completed HIPAA & Bloodborne Pathogen Training - \ Completion of the entire hepatitis vaccine series is preferred prior to beginning the clinical sequence.
 However, the Nursing Department will allow a student to begin the clinical sequence as long as the series has been started and updated per the recommended schedule.